climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 ## Code Step 1 @showdialog
 Click three dots beside ``|Download|`` button, and click on _Connect Device_.
-Next, follow the steps to pair your micro:bit.
+Next, follow the steps to pair your micro:bit. <br>
 ![pair gif](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/DownloadButtonGIF.webp)

 ## Code Step 2
-Next, click the ``|Download|`` button to download code to your project.
+Next, click the ``|Download|`` button to download the code to your project.

 ## Activity 3: Use your Project @showdialog
-We are now ready to use our **Glacier Tracking System**.
+We are now ready to use our **glacier tracking system**.
 Follow the instructions at the top of the screen. <br> When you are ready for more information, click *'Tell me more!'* <br>
-After each change, you will need to ``|Download|`` your updated code for your project.

 ## Use Step 1
-The code below will make our Glacier tracking system measure the light reflected off different surfaces!
-Look at your Glacier Tracking System and think about this question. <br>
-Think about the **Albedo-Ice Feedback** diagram when looking at your project.
-Which part of this project represents the sun?
+The code below will allow our glacier tracking system to measure the light reflected off different surfaces!
+Look at your Glacier Tracking System and think about this question: Which part of this project represents the sun?

-~hint Tell me More
+~hint Tell me more!
-- Here the LED lights represent the sun. hint~
+- Here, the LED lights represent the sun's rays. hint~

 ```template